craigmateo/learning-archive/README.md

   - French and German language study from beginner to intermediate level (including composition and reading)
   - Latin and Old Norse at intermediate level, with a focus on grammar and text interpretation
 - *Classics & Literature:* work in classical texts and literary traditions, including Greek epic

 ---

+## Nanobiotechnology (Certificate)

+*Interdisciplinary coursework at the interface of physics, biology, and materials science.*

+**Core Coursework**
+- Fundamentals of Quantum Mechanics
+- Applications of Nanotechnology
+- Fundamentals of Molecular Biology & Genetics
+- Analytical Techniques in Nanotechnology
+- Processing Coatings and Their Applications
+- Nanotechnologically Modified Biomaterials
+- Nanomaterials I
+- Interaction Between Biological and Non-biological Devices

+---